The Best Bars In Covent Garden

 All Star Lanes

 Bowling’s great.
-Especially when you combine it with cocktails, non-sweaty shoes, a 1950’s vibe, an authentic American diner, and private karaoke booths.
+Especially when you combine it with cocktails, non-sweaty shoes, a 1950’s vibe, an authentic American diner, and a private karaoke room.
 READ MORE

 The American Bar At The Savoy